MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - Model training and fine-tuning
 - Inferencing

 This article provides guidance for selecting the best platform for each of these functions to meet your business needs.
-There are also general recommendations that can be applied to all of these functions.
+There are also general recommendations that you can be apply to all of these functions.

 ## Platform recommendations